Sockeye: a language for analyzing hardware documentation: Backends

-We design our verification procedure to spit out explicit counterexamples in cases of assertion failure.
-The advantage here is that a concrete counterexample can easily be checked against real-world hardware: set up the hardware with the right initial values, and feed others in as necessary.
+We design our verification procedure to produce explicit counterexamples in cases of assertion failure.
+The advantage is that a concrete counterexample can easily be checked against real-world hardware: set up the hardware with the right initial values, and feed others in as necessary.
 Thus, we can quickly determine whether behavior deemed insecure by the hardware manual is actually exhibited by the hardware or not.

 Most verification tools, including Rosette and Z3, support symbolic representations for \system vectors and arrays, avoiding the need to allocate billions or even trillions of elements.
 However, in cases where this is not supported (as is the case for CBMC), we use a sparse representation which represents an array as list of modifications with a configurable capacity of stores.
 Until the number of stores reaches capacity, this representation efficiently models (conceptually) huge arrays.